-Later in the paper we explore the non-rival versus rival nature of prizes.
-As it turns out, this factor influences the optimal division of society into groups from the perspective of political parties.
+We focus primarily on prizes and explore the non-rival versus rival nature of prizes.
+As it happens, this factor influences the optimal division of society into groups from the perspective of political parties and citizens.
 Although in practice all policies have private and public goods components, we contrast the limiting cases.
-We treat a prize as a non-rival local public good or a pure club good if its provision is unrelated to the size of the group that benefits from it.
-An example of such a prize might be the granting of primacy to a specific language.
-At the other extreme, prizes can be more completely rival in nature and so the more people who need to receive the benefit, the more expensive its provision becomes.
-For instance, if a party simply gave money to each member of a group, then the cost of providing the prize increases linearly in the size of the group. \ While in reality there is great variation in the marginal cost of prizes, we focus on the limiting cases.
-We refer to the first case, where the marginal cost of increasing group size is zero, as a non-rival prize.
-Prizes based on private goods are rival in nature and have a constant marginal cost of providing the prize as group size increases.
-However, until we examine the relative cost of prize provisions under different arrangements of groups, the essential point is that members of the group allocated the prize get benefits worth $\zeta $ relative to members of other groups.

-Next we explore how parties can condition their distribution of prizes on the vote outcome $(A,B)$.
+We treat a prize as a non-rival local public good (or a pure club good) if its cost of provision is unrelated to the size of the group that benefits from it.
+We refer to this first case, where the marginal cost of increasing group size is zero, as a non-rival prize.
+Prizes based on private goods are rival and they have a constant marginal cost of providing the prize as group size increases.
+However, until we examine the relative cost of prize provisions under different arrangements of groups, the essential point is that the members of the group to which the prize is allocated get benefits worth $\zeta $.
+With this setup in mind, we explore how parties can condition their distribution of prizes on the vote outcome $(A,B)$.